weijuey/tp/docs/DeveloperGuide.md

 ![FavouriteState0](images/favourite/FavouriteState0.png)

 Step 2.
 The user executes `fav 3` command to favourite the 3rd person in the address book.
 The `fav` command executes and determines the current `favouriteStatus` of the contact (which in this case is `NOT_FAVOURITE`).
-It then calls the private helper method `createFavouritedPerson` to create a deep copy of the target contact, except with their `favouriteStatus` now pointing to the opposite `Favourite` value (which will be the `IS_FAVOURITE` singleton).
+It then calls the private helper method `createFavouritedPerson` to create a copy of the target contact, except with their `favouriteStatus` now pointing to the opposite `Favourite` value (which will be the `IS_FAVOURITE` singleton).

 ![FavouriteState1](images/favourite/FavouriteState1.png)